phil294/universal-video-hotkeys/README.md

 ## Extension Permissions

-- `activeTab` - Access current tab for video detection
+- `activeTab` - Temporary access to the active tab (script injection)
+- `tabs` - Needed to read the active tab's URL (hostname) to support per-site disabling
-- `storage` - Save user settings (enabled/disabled)
+- `storage` - Persist global and per-site settings

-- No host permissions needed - works on any site with videos
+No broad host permissions are requested; matching is via `<all_urls>` content script plus active tab context.

 ## License